 Interestingly, the original proposed amendment, which was published for comment last year, included another warning: “Not to be consumed as a mixture with alcohol beverages.”

-For some reason, that warning didn’t make the final amendment, despite the fact that it’s a warning which has been made repeatedly by scientists and health professionals around the world.
+For some reason, that warning didn’t make the final amendment, despite the fact that it’s a warning which has been repeatedly made by the scientists and health professionals around the world.

-“Although any type of caffeine consumption after a drinking session might reduce sleepiness, it does not alleviate alcohol-related impairment,” said an article in the Journal of the American Medical Association last January.
+Why?
+“Although any type of caffeine consumption after a drinking session might reduce sleepiness, it does not alleviate alcohol-related impairment.

 “The state of being less likely to accurately appraise the true level of impairment has been labelled “wide-awake drunkenness” and can lead to engaging in risky behaviour.”